Last Updated on July 7, 2023

-The best digital marketplaces for crypto assets are cryptocurrency exchanges (for more details, check out our cryptocurrency exchange reviews).
+The best digital marketplaces for crypto assets are cryptocurrency exchanges (for more details, check out our cryptocurrency exchange reviews for Australia, Canada, and the USA).
 Although there are over a thousand different platforms to choose from, they can all be divided into centralized and decentralized exchanges.

 The main difference is that centralized exchanges are governed by a central authority and are mostly custodial, while decentralized ones function on a peer to peer basis and don’t store any sensitive data on their servers.